 Maternal Influence on Oral Health

 The mother’s psychological health and dietary habits also play a vital role.
 Lack of maternal knowledge of oral health was another factor.
-The theme of fear of doing dental procedures during pregnancy was also noted in refugee communities where it was a common belief that dental work might harm the unborn child.10
+The theme of fear of doing dental procedures during pregnancy was also noted in refugee communities, where it was a common belief that dental work might harm the unborn child.6

 There remained much confusion about a child’s oral hygiene practice.
-A study in Australia noted that only 1% of pregnant women from a refugee background attended dental services despite having large numbers of birth in the region.10 In a study conducted on Syrian refugee children, a questionnaire about oral health quality of life was given to parents.
-The results revealed that oral pain was the biggest concern of both mothers and fathers of the children.9
+A study in Australia noted that only 1% of pregnant women from a refugee background attended dental services despite having large numbers of births in the region.6 In a study conducted on Syrian refugee children, a questionnaire about oral health and quality of life was given to parents.
+The results revealed that oral pain was the biggest concern of both mothers and fathers of the children.7

 Adapting to New Oral Health Habits